 Can Dogs Have Peppermint Oil?

 There is no straightforward answer to this question.
-However, many dog owners claim that peppermint essential oils are safe for dogs so long as they are properly diluted and given in small quantities.
+However, many dog owners claim that peppermint essential oil is safe for dogs so long as they are properly diluted and given in small quantities.

 On the other hand, several pet parents do not support this idea.
 They believe that peppermint essential oil can poison dogs since it is highly concentrated and can cause liver damage.